GLOBAL MARKETS-Shares rise as trade optimism muffles impeachment noise | Devdiscourse

 "Trade... remains the most important issue for markets, and the news that we have had over the last couple of weeks I would see as gestures of goodwill from both sides - trying to set up a more constructive negotiation in a couple of weeks' time," Gimber added.
 European shares reacted well to those signals, also getting a boost from moves in currency markets.
 London stocks added 1%, with exporters buoyed by a weaker pound central bank policymaker hinted at a cut in UK interest rates.

-Sterling was another big loser in early London trading, weakening 0.3% after Bank of England policymakers Michael Saunders signaled a possible rate cut amid Brexit uncertainty and disappointing global growth.
+Sterling was a other big losers in early London trading, weakening 0.3% after Bank of England policymakers Michael Saunders signaled a possible rate cut amid Brexit uncertainty and disappointing global growth.
 Meanwhile, the euro was pinned at its lowest level since May 2017 as a steady drip of negative economic data this week sapped investor demand for the single currency, further helping export-oriented European stocks.

 A key market gauge of the euro zone's inflation expectations fell to its lowest level since early July on Friday, reflecting growing concern that the European Central Bank's stimulus will be unable to fuel price pressures.